 - Know when to close the sale.
 Many cultures globally are relationship-based and building trust is essential before moving in to conclude the sale.
 Pushing Arab cultures, or those in much of Asia or Latin America for a quick decision puts you in a position of weakness.
 Read your audience correctly and bide your time.

+As a comparison instrument it allows users and corporate account owners to compare culture profiles and tendencies with countries, teams and colleagues and receive instant guidance on how to collaborate more effectively.
+Country Navigator supports clients in building cultural intelligence; from induction through to executive and high potential development.
 Country Navigator ensures all global leaders are well prepared and effective when managing diverse teams.
 The system follows a well-proven methodology which focuses on operational realities and practical application, enabling learners to transfer new skills and knowledge to their workplace.

 The cultural assessment tool and feedback information is available in English, French, German, Spanish, Italian, Brazilian Portuguese, Chinese, Japanese and Russian.